ChengBinJin/Fast-Tracking-by-Detection/README.md

 │   │   │   │   ├── recorder.py
 │   │   │   │   ├── test_main.py
 │   │   │   │   └── tracker.py
-│   │   │   ├── models
-│   │   │   │    └── frozen_inference_graph.pb (Tensorflow compiled pb file)
+│   │   │   ├── models (detector pb file is not included in repository, but you can download from the following link) │   │   │   │    └── frozen_inference_graph.pb (compiled tensorflow pb file)
 │   │   │   ├── utils
 │   │   │   │   ├── readxml.py
 │   │   │   │   └── video2frame.py